 Part one: Subgenres of Romance

+By Stacey Agdern I was talking with a friend of mine, author Isabo Kelly, and it came up in conversation that her new release, Brightarrow Burning is a fantasy despite the fact that she’s known as a Science Fiction author.
+She was worried about this, but I reminded her that her style…her voice, came through in what she writes.
 After talking with her, I started to think about this idea a bit further, and it’s true.
 Despite the differences required when a writer switches subgenres, or even genres as a whole, a writer’s voice always comes through.
 Anybody who reads the JD Robb series can spot Nora Roberts in the way Eve, Roarke and the rest of the ensemble cast grow and change during the course of the series.
-Who else?
+Who… Continue

 As lovers of romance we are thrilled to spend a day with you talking about a few of the things that we recently discussed among ourselves.
 I know you have all thought of these questions we are interested to know what you like and what you would do.